itzmunene/gallery/ReadMe.md

 Milestone 4: Slack Integration

-Created Slack channel: <YourName>_IP1.

-Configured Jenkins Slack plugin with a Slack Webhook.

-Updated pipeline so successful builds send a Slack message containing:

-Jenkins build ID
+Created Slack channel.
+Ran into an issue with the Slack integration with the pipeline, needs more debbuging, for future use, so I reverted the Slack integration in the pipeline.

-Render deployment link (via env variable)
+Render deployment link

 Updated the landing page to display “MILESTONE 2”, “MILESTONE 3”, and “MILESTONE 4”.

 Recent Fixes

 MongoDB Authentication Issue: Updated Atlas URI to properly encode the password (@ → %40).
+Also needs securing carrying over credentials without encryption is a liability of the app.

 Config Debugging: Ensured process.env.NODE_ENV is set correctly on Render, and added logging in server.js to confirm the right URI is loaded.